diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 #### CopyOnWriteArrayList
 CopyOnWriteArrayList is a concurrent replacement for a synchronized List that offers better concurrency in some common situations and `eliminates the need to lock or copy the collection during iteration`.
 (Similarly, CopyOnWriteArraySet is a concurrent replacement for a synchronized Set.)

-They implement mutability by creating and republishing a new copy of the collection every time it is modified.
-Iterators for the copy-on-write collections retain a reference to the backing array that was current at the start of iteration, and since this will never change, they need to synchronize only briefly to ensure visibility of the array contents. ?
+`They implement mutability by creating and republishing a new copy of the collection every time it is modified`.
+Iterators for the copy-on-write collections retain `a reference to the backing array` that was current at the start of iteration, and `since this will never change, they need to synchronize only briefly to ensure visibility of the array contents`.

 The iterators returned by the copy-on-write collections do not throw ConcurrentModificationException and return the elements exactly as they were at the time the iterator was created, `regardless of subsequent modifications`.

 Obviously, there is some cost to copying the backing array every time the collection is modified, especially if the collection is large; `the copy-on-write collections are reasonable to use only when iteration is far more common than modification`.
-This criterion exactly describes many event-notification systems: delivering a notification requires iterating the list of registered listeners and calling each one of them, and in most cases registering or unregistering an event listener is far less common than receiving an event notification.
+This criterion exactly describes many `event-notification systems`: delivering a notification requires iterating the list of registered listeners and calling each one of them, and in most cases registering or unregistering an event listener is far less common than receiving an event notification.

 #### BlockingQueue